ThapaVinay/ChatPDF/readme.md

 2. **Text Chunking:** The extracted text is divided into smaller chunks that can be processed effectively.

 3. **Language Model:** The application utilizes a language model to generate vector representations (embeddings) of the text chunks.
+We are using InstructorEmbedding from Hugging Face.

 4. **Similarity Matching:** When you ask a question, the app compares it with the text chunks and identifies the most semantically similar ones.